Skip to main content

 Must-Try Dishes: Chicken Parmesan, Meatball Cavatappi, Zesty Tomato Pasta Salad

-What makes it special: Counter-service Italian where salads, pizzas and pastas share equal space.
+What Makes it Special: Counter-service Italian where salads, pizzas and pastas share equal space.